johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.1.md

 full_name: the full name provided by the user on Instagram

-counts_media: the number of images in this user’s Instagram feed in total
+counts_media: the total number of images in this user’s Instagram feed

 counts_followed_by: the number of users who follow this user on Instagram